designpatternninja/designpatternninja.github.io/_posts/news/2017-01-25-go-beyond-arrays-and-lists-embrance-hashed-collections.md

 The bad news is that there's no perfect *hash function*: it might happen that two or more values could be computed into the same *slot number*, and this situation is known as **hash collision**.
 The better is the hash function, the lesser is the chance to repeat a slot.
 BTW, as I've already say, AFAIK, there's no perfect hash function...

-Thus, what it happens then?
+So... what's next?
 Well, a simple solution is to store an array on each main array index:

 ```javascript
 var array = [];